 Among other things, the Board expects each director:

-- to adhere to the Company's Code of Business Conduct and Ethics, and to inform the chairman of the audit committee about any actual or potential conflicts of interest involving the director that may arise;
+- to adhere to the Company’s Code of Business Conduct and Ethics, and to inform the chair of the audit committee about any actual or potential conflicts of interest involving the director that may arise;

 - to understand the Company’s businesses and the market and regulatory environments in which they operate;

 - to regularly attend meetings of the Board and each committee on which he serves; and